He looked like a huge dinosaur, coming straight towards me.

 I looked back, and he was gone, disappearing into the blue Caribbean Sea, more interested in plankton than a tourist.
 Confident I was once again alone, I finally brought my head above surface, surveyed the area for any sign of a silver fin jutting out of the water…then let out a whoop of delight.
 Surely there are few things in life more thrilling than coming face to face with a whale shark in all of his glory.

-Thousands of travellers head to Mexico’s Yucatán Peninsula every year for these special encounters, which happen between May and September.
-Dozens of tour operators offer whale shark excursions from popular spots such as Cancun, Playa del Carmen and Isla Mujeres—some companies reputable, others not, which is why my husband and I decided to make the trip up to Isla Holbox.
-The colourful island is only a two hour drive from the Riviera Maya, yet feels a world away from the busy resort areas thanks to its laid-back vibe, the type of place where bicycles, scooters and golf carts are the only way to get around.
+Dozens of tour operators offer whale shark tours from places like Playa del Carmen, Cancun and Isla Mujeres—some companies reputable, others not, which is why we decided to make the trip up to Isla Holbox.
+The colourful island is only a two hour drive from the Riviera Maya, yet feels a world away from the busy resort areas thanks to its laid-back vibe, and is the type of place where bicycles, scooters and golf carts are the only way to get around.

 It didn’t take long for the wildlife spotting to start: just a few minutes in, dozens of tiny, pink specks appeared in the shallow water near the shoreline, and our captain Trino swerved the boat towards them.
-Sure enough, it was a group of often-elusive flamingos—another reason we’d chosen to book our tour from Holbox, which is one of the only places in Mexico to spot them.
+Sure enough, it was a group of often-elusive flamingos—another reason we’d chosen to book our whale shark tour from Holbox, which is one of the only places in Mexico to spot the fluorescent birds.

 The effects of the Dramamine I’d taken that morning to ward off motion sickness were setting in, and I found myself dozing off despite the staccato bumps of the boat speeding over the waves.
 I briefly woke up during a quick stop at an island occupied by only one family, which supplies boats like ours with fresh fish.
 Still in a daze, I watched Gustavo hop back into the boat, holding a two-foot long fish with his bare hands that looked like it had just been plucked out of the sea.
 I rubbed my eyes to make sure I wasn’t dreaming, and my stomach growled in anticipation of the ceviche we would later be enjoying—surely the freshest any of us had ever had.